ByNoMeans/Bash-Prompt/README.md

 3. Virtual Environments
 4. Miscellaneous (general convenience)

- ## Confused?
+## Tips

+### Colors

+View [here](https://unix.stackexchange.com/questions/124407/what-color-codes-can-i-use-in-my-ps1-prompt) to get a complete description and explanation of ANSI colors, along with a complete graphic depicting all colors and their corresponding ANSI codes.

+View [here](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html) to see all backslash-escaped characters.
+For example, `\W` provides the absolute current working directory, and `\A` provides the time (to the minute) expressed in military time.

 Run `bpgit`, `bpvenv`, `bpfast`, or `bpsymbols` to display more information about the aliases and prompt structure.
 Change the alias names and corresponding commands to your preference.

-For example, running `bpsypmbls` on an active Git-Bash terminal shows you the prompt structure of:
+For example, running `psypmbols` on an active Git-Bash terminal shows you the prompt structure of:
 ```
-   {}                  Empty repository
+Prompt Symbols:

+   ≠                   No upstream
    ✗                   No remote
-   ≠                   No upstream
    ↑                   Commits ahead
    ↓                   Commits behind
-   +                   Added files
+   +                   Added
-   -                   Deleted files
+   -                   Deleted
-   ~                   Modified files
+   ~                   Modified
-   ?
-Untracked files
+   %                   Untracked
-   Ψ                   Unmerged files
+   Ψ                   Unmerged

-   Orange indicates index status.
+   Yellow: index status.
-   Grey indicates working tree status.
+   Grey: working tree status.
-   White indicates a problem or something you should update.
+   Blue indicates a problem or something you should update.
 ```

 ## Example

-An example session would look as follows, using both original git commands and aliases.
-As a result, both `git add <fileName>` and `ga <fileName>` would perform the same task per this session.
-The background is only revealed through transparency set to "Low," which I once again recommend.
+An example session would look as follows.

 ![Git-Bash Prompt](https://github.com/ByNoMeans/bash-prompt/blob/master/Git-Bash%20Prompt.png)